psety/xflr5-fedora/README.md

 ```
 ln -sf /usr/local/share/xflr5/xflr5.desktop ~/.local/share/applications/
 ```
 And now you should be able to launch *XFLR5* from the Activities Overview.
+If not, use LD_LIBRARY_PATH=/usr/local/lib at the terminal first.

 ## Credits